PPM Logo

 2. The duties and responsibilities of the Deans of Student Affairs, the Division of Graduate Education and Postdoctoral Affairs, and Professional Schools (or their designees) generally include:

 a.
-Resolves reports of alleged violations referred by SAGE for action, including use of alternative resolution options (e.g., mediation, restorative justice, written warning notices).
+Resolves reports of alleged violations referred by SAGE for action in accordance with these Procedures.

 b.
-Consults with the Director - SAGE or their designee on the imposition of interim actions, including Interim Suspension.
+Consults with the Director - SAGE or their designee on the imposition of interim actions.

 c.
-Serves as a Student Conduct Officer and facilitates Administrative Resolutions.
+Serves as a Student Conduct Officer and facilitates investigations and resolutions.

 d.
-Reviews sanctioning recommendations to promote consistency and fairness when required by these Procedures (e.g., Council of Deans of Student Affairs).
+Reviews the sanctioning framework to promote consistency and fairness when required by these Procedures (e.g., Council of Deans of Student Affairs).

 e.
-Participates in training sessions facilitated by SAGE.
+Regularly participates in training sessions facilitated by SAGE.

 3. The duties and responsibilities of Student Conduct Officers generally include:

 a.
-Facilitates Administrative Resolutions per the procedures set forth in these Procedures.
+Facilitates investigations and resolutions as set forth in these Procedures.

 b.
-Coordinates Administrative Resolution logistics, including the date, time, and place of meeting, and provides the Respondent with information (e.g., incident reports, video footage) to be discussed during the meeting.
+Coordinates procedural logistics, including scheduling the date, time, and place of any meeting, and provides the Respondent with information (e.g., incident reports, video footage) to be discussed during the meeting.

 4. The duties and responsibilities of the Community Standards Board and Review Officers generally include:

 a.
-Facilitates Student Conduct Reviews per the procedures set forth in these Procedures.
+Facilitates Student Conduct Reviews as set forth in these Procedures.

 b.
-Upon concluding a Student Conduct Review, determines whether the Respondent has violated the Standards of Conduct based on the Preponderance of the Evidence.
+Determines whether the Respondent has violated the Standards of Conduct based on the Preponderance of the Evidence.

 5. The duties and responsibilities of Review Advisors generally include:

 a.
-Serves as ex officio member of the Community Standards Board.
+Serves as an ex officio member of the Community Standards Board.

 b.
-Advises the Community Standards Board or Review Officer regarding Student Conduct Review procedures and decision-making processes.
+Advises the Community Standards Board or Review Officer regarding Student Conduct Review procedures and questions of policy.

 c.
-Reviews the Student Conduct Review Report submitted by the Chair or Review Officer after conclusion of deliberations.
+Reviews the Student Conduct Review Report submitted by the Chair or Review Officer.

 d.
-Participates in training sessions facilitated by SAGE.
+Regularly participates in training sessions facilitated by SAGE.

 6. The duties and responsibilities of Review Coordinators generally include: